Reheating process in the $R^2$ inflationary model with the baryogenesis scenario: Introduction

 This paper is organized as follows.
-In section \ref{sec:model_description}, we introduce the \(R^2\) inflationary model and all the matter fields in the extended SM of elementary particles.
+In \S \ref{sec:model_description}, we introduce the \(R^2\) inflationary model and all the matter fields in an extension of the SM of elementary particles.
 The decay rates of scalaron into matter fields are calculated there, too.
-The parameters that characterize this model are the non-minimal coupling \(\xi\) and the masses of the right-handed Majorana neutrinos \(M_{N_\alpha}\).
-In this paper, we restrict ourselves to the two typical values of \(\xi\): minimal coupling (\(\xi = 0\)) and conformal coupling (\(\xi=-1/6\)).
-In section \ref{sec:boltzmaneq}, we analyze the effect of the non-minimal coupling \(\xi\) on the reheating process by numerically solving the set of Boltzmann equations.
-In section \ref{sec:mass_dependence}, we analyze the effect of the Majorana mass \(M_{N_\alpha}\) on the reheating process by solving the Boltzmann equations.
+The parameters that characterize this model are the non-minimal coupling \(\xi\), the masses of the right-handed Majorana neutrinos \(M_{N_\alpha}\) and the Yukawa couplings for them \(y_{\alpha \beta}\).
+The latter two parameters determine the active neutrino mass.
+We restrict ourselves to two typical cases for the origin of the hierarchy in the active neutrino masses, case A and case B. In the case A, we assume that its hierarchy is explained by the hierarchy of the masses of the right-handed Majorana neutrino, and the Yukawa coupling matrix is arranged accordingly.
+In the case B, we assume that it is explained by the hierarchy in the Yukawa coupling matrix components.
+In the latter case, the expression for the lepton asymmetry generated by one right-handed Majorana neutrino decay, \(\delta\), becomes simple \cite{fukugita1986barygenesis,asaka1999leptogenesis}.
+We study the case A first.
+In \S \ref{sec:boltzmaneq}, we analyze the effect of the non-minimal coupling \(\xi\) on the reheating process by numerically solving the set of Boltzmann equations.
+In \S \ref{sec:mass_dependence}, we analyze the effect of the Majorana mass \(M_{N_\alpha}\) on the reheating process by solving the Boltzmann equations.
 We see that the mass dependence appears only when the Higgs field is conformally coupled.
-In section \ref{sec:Connection_to_the_observation}, we discuss the parameter dependence of the physical quantities such as the spectral indices and the baryon asymmetry.
+In \S \ref{sec:Connection_to_the_observation}, we discuss the parameter dependence of the physical quantities such as the spectral parameters and the baryon asymmetry.
 As a result, we find that the mass dependence strongly appears in the conformally coupled case but not so much in the minimally coupled one.
-In section \ref{sec:Conclusion_Discussion}, we summarize the results obtained and discuss directions of future research in this area.
+In \S \ref{sec:Yukawa_matrix}, we change the configuration of the Yukawa coupling matrix of the right-handed Majorana neutrino to the case B and see how the reheating process changes with respect to the Yukawa coupling parameters \(y_{\alpha \beta}\).
+We found that in certain parameter spaces, the energy density of Majorana neutrino can dominate the Universe right after the conventional end of the reheating by the inflaton.
+In \S \ref{sec:Conclusion_Discussion}, we summarize the results obtained and discuss directions of future research.
+In this paper, we restrict ourselves to two typical values of \(\xi\) throughout this paper: minimal coupling (\(\xi = 0\)) and conformal coupling (\(\xi=-1/6\)).